bmc/grinc/src-man/grinc.1.md

     %include "http://localhost/path/to/my.config"

 Relative and local file references are relative to the including file or URL.
-That, if *grinc* is processing file "/home/bmc/foo.txt" and encounters an attempt to include file "bar.txt", it will assume "bar.txt" is to be found in "/home/bmc".
+That is, if *grinc* is processing file "/home/bmc/foo.txt" and encounters an attempt to include file "bar.txt", it will assume "bar.txt" is to be found in "/home/bmc".